 Corsica has over 2000 kilometres of nature trails and many areas of unspoiled natural beauty.
 Go hiking in the Gorges de la Restonica, meander along the Chemin des Crêtes that overlooks the bay of Ajaccio or tackle the challenging GR20 trail from Calenzona to Conca.

-5. Take in the beauty of Corsica’s nature reserves
+5. Take in the Beauty of Corsica’s Nature Reserves

 If you enjoy nature reserves, Corsica has some particularly stunning spots!
-Best seen by yacht, the Réserve Naturelle de Scandola is a UNESCO-listed reserve with coastal caves, great snorkeling and diverse wildlife colonies including sea birds, seals and dolphins.
+Best seen by yacht, the Réserve Naturelle de Scandola is a UNESCO-listed reserve.
+With coastal caves, great snorkeling and diverse wildlife colonies including sea birds, seals and dolphins.

 From Bonifacio, drop anchor near the Lavezzi Islands and dive in the clear turquoise waters.
-Or, venture 10 kilometres inland north of Porte Vecchio to the emerald-green natural swimming holes of the Cavu River.
+Or, venture 10 kilometres inland north of Porto Vecchio to the emerald-green natural swimming holes of the Cavu River.

-6. Soak up Corsican history and culture
+6. Soak up Corsican History and Culture

 Port Tino Rossi ensures Ajaccio is a busy yacht charter destination with charterers attracted by historic sites and a thriving café scene.
-As the birth place of Napoléon Bonaparte, there’s plenty of history to absorb as well as some excellent beaches to lounge at such as the Iles Sanguinaires or the less touristy southern shore of the Gulf of Ajaccio where you can laze at Isolella.
+As the birth place of Napoléon Bonaparte, there’s plenty of history to absorb.
+As well as some excellent beaches to lounge at such as the Iles Sanguinaires or the less touristy southern shore of the Gulf of Ajaccio where you can laze at Isolella.

 Thriving Bastia is a commercial centre for Corsica and a popular starting point for Corsican yacht itineraries.
-Terra Vecchia, the old quarter of Bastia, has atmospheric cobblestoned alleyways and some ornate churches such as Église Saint-Jean-Baptiste.
+Terra Vecchia, the old quarter of Bastia, has atmospheric cobblestoned alleyways and ornate churches such as Église Saint-Jean-Baptiste.

-The old port is a mix of traditional boats and yachts and comes alive on warm evenings – walk along Quai des Martyrs de la Liberation for the best views of the harbour and stop at a waterfront bar for a cold Pietra, the local beer made from malt and chestnut flour.
+Terra Nova is the citadel zone with the restored Governor’s Palace housing the Municipal Museum and pleasant Jardin Romieu.
+The old port is a mix of traditional boats and yachts and comes alive on warm evenings.
+Walk along Quai des Martyrs de la Liberation for the best views of the harbour and stop at a waterfront bar for a cold Pietra, the local beer made from malt and chestnut flour.

-The town has plenty of superb caféterias around Place des Portes and the 12th-century Cathédrale de Nebbio with the mummified body of St-Florent is the second most visited building in Corsica.
+St-Florent is often regarded as Corsica’s version of France’s St Tropez.
+With origins as a fishing village, town fortifications and pretty portside buildings.
+The town has plenty of superb caféterias around Place des Portes.
+Also the 12th-century Cathédrale de Nebbio with the mummified body of St-Florent is the second most visited building in Corsica.

 Hiring a luxury yacht here is convenient and flexible because some of the beaches are accessible only by boat.
 Plage de Saleccia is considered one of the best beaches on Corsica!
 St-Florent is a great base for yacht charters to Cap Corse in the north and coming ashore for wine tasting in the renowned wine-producing village of Patrimonio.

-Contact us today to discuss your options for a yacht rental in Corsica – we have a huge fleet of motor yachts, sailing boats and day boats that are ideal for discovering Corsica’s beauty.
+Contact us today using the form below to discuss your options for a yacht rental in Corsica.
+We have a huge fleet of motor yachts, sailing boats and day boats that are ideal for discovering Corsica’s beauty.